 Section 1.3 gives an overview about PNT-relevant services with relevance for the ship-side PNT data provision.
 Services will be classified in relation to functions, aimed data output and performance.
-Examples of current or foreseen service implementations are given to explain role and responsibilities within the maritime PNT system.

-Chapter 2 provides technical aspects for a service user on how to access on output data of PNT-relevant services.
-For this purpose it is necessary to consider all supported communication means, which are applied or foreseen to realize the data exchange between service provider and service user.
-The applicable communication means are described in relation to communication channels and signals up to data protocols, messages, and formats.
+In Chapter 2 references are given, where the applicable communication means are described in relation to communication channels and signals up to data protocols, messages, and formats.

-Chapter 3 summarizes recommendations of service providers on how to use the service data during onboard PNT data processing.
-At beginning algorithms and methods are described, which are sufficient for the onboard generation of PNT data and the integrity monitoring.
-In this context special attention is laid on onboard decision processes using integrity and status information provided by the services.
-Furthermore the chapter provides basic principles for the integrated use of various services within onboard PNT data determination and integrity monitoring.
-In this context various coverage aspects are considered.
+Chapter 3 informs about recommendations and guidelines of service providers on how to use the service data during onboard PNT data processing.
+Furthermore the chapter provides rules for the integrated use of various services.
+In addition various coverage aspects are considered.

-Chapter 4 deals with the coordination between shore-side and ship-side integrity monitoring.
-Effectively, the onboard PNT data processing acts as “user” of all PNT-relevant services.
-Therefore requirements on service provision should be derived from ship-side needs taking into account possibilities for a further improvement of PNT data provision in relation, to accuracy, integrity, continuity, and availability.
-In this context the demand on trustworthy status and integrity information in relation to available WWRNS and PNT-relevant services will be clarified.
+Chapter 4 deals with new and innovative approaches for enhanced service provision and its impact for improved onboard PNT data processing.

 The following annexes are included: